 As for cattle, housing EFs for pigs have been derived for two management systems, slurry-based and FYM-based, but for a larger number of animal categories (Table 2).
 A review conducted as part of Defra project AC0123 in 2012 concluded that pig housing has not changed considerably over the inventory reporting period and that the EF reported here are relevant for current housing systems.
-However, this should be kept under regular review as the Industrial Emissions Directive (previously Integrated Pollution Prevention and Control) and its requirement for large producers to comply with Best Available Techniques for minimising emissions should mean that there is a shift over time towards lower emission housing systems (this may be reflected in uptake of specific mitigation options rather than systemic differences in housing design).
+This was largely confirmed (for EF expressed as %TAN) by a more recent housing emissions measurement study funded by AHDB (Dimmock and Stoddart, 2021).
+Most measurements have been made for finishing pigs on either slatted floor or straw-bedded systems, with fewer or no measurements for the other pig categories (Table A2).